Skip to content

 Best for: Agencies seeking an all-in-one management platform with integrated pacing.

 The differentiator is the audit trail.
 Every automated change is logged with a timestamp, the before/after values, and the reasoning behind the adjustment.
 These logs can be shared directly with clients as change reports, which builds the kind of transparency that retains accounts long-term.
-Join the waitlist for early access.
+Beyond pacing, Pace includes AI Sparks for automated anomaly detection, Pace Intelligence (a conversational AI agent for investigating account data), Search Lens for keyword and search term analysis (directly comparable to Optmyzr’s keyword tools), and overspend protection with hard spending limits enforced every 5 minutes.
+Start a free trial to get started.

-Best for: Agencies managing 10 to 50 accounts across Google, Meta, LinkedIn, and Microsoft Ads.
+Best for: Agencies managing 10 to 50 accounts across Google, Meta, TikTok, LinkedIn, and Microsoft Ads.

 Adalysis is the closest alternative in philosophy to Optmyzr, focusing primarily on Google Ads auditing and optimisation.
 The platform provides automated audits, ad testing analysis, quality score tracking, and budget monitoring with pacing alerts.